gwkim1/csproject/README.txt

 Chicago database:
 Structure:
+--csproject/chicago_data/Clean: directory where all the csv files from the city of chicago data were stored. (crime data, fire/police stations, divvy bikes, libraries, parks).
+Only the crime datasets ended up being used, but all of these were cleaned substantially at some point.
+The crime datasets were the most substantial out of them all

 --csproject/chicago_data/comma_parser.sh: file which is meant to remove commas from fields in csv files, replaces them with ; (commas problematic when inputting data into sqlite)